 The impact of the financial and economic crisis in Asia on Norway's major development partners.
 Report submitted for the Norwegian Ministry of Foreign Affairs

 CMI Report | Jan 1999

 This report first describes the currency, financial and economic crises in Asia and analyses how the crises evolved.
-The second part analyses ...
+The second part analyses how the ...